 Player Unknown’s Battlegrounds

-- Kicking off the comparison with PUBG at 1080p with Ultra settings, the Ryzen 5 7500F pulled ahead with an average framerate of around 427 FPS, which is around 4.6% higher than the Intel CPU at 408 FPS.
+- Kicking off the comparison with PUBG at 1080p with Ultra settings, we see that the Ryzen 5 7500F pulled ahead with an average framerate of around 427 FPS, which is around 4.6% higher than the Intel CPU at 408 FPS.

-- 1% lows were more or less the same on both processors, with the Ryzen maintaining 220 FPS, whereas the Core CPU had 219 FPS on minimum.
+- 1% lows were more or less the same on both processors, with the Ryzen maintaining 220 FPS, whereas the Core CPU had 219 FPS on the minimum in our PUBG benchmark.

 - The variation between the temperatures of both processors at the peak was also more or less non-existent, with the Ryzen 5 7500F reaching a peak temperature of 59°C, whereas the 13500 was a hair cooler with a peak temperature of 58°C.